rmathisen-aws/Aurora_Multi-AZ_Read_Replica/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;*select * from (tablename);* <br/>
 \
 **7) Clean up!! (~5 min)** \
-Terminate RDS EC2 Instance \
+Terminate EC2 instance. \
-Delete the Reader instance \
+Delete the Reader instance. \
 Delete the Writer instance.
 To do this, select whether or not you want to create a final snapshot, acknowledge, and confirm the deletion.